facebookresearch/InterHand2.6M/README.md

 </p>

 ## News
 * 2021.03.22.
-Finally, InterHand2.6M v1.0, which includes *all images of 5 fps version*, is released.
+Finally, InterHand2.6M v1.0, which includes *all images of 5 fps version*, is released :tada:.
 30 fps version will be also released soon!
 * 2020.11.26.
 Demo code for a random image is added!
 Checkout below instructions.
 * 2020.11.26.
 Fitted MANO parameters are updated to the better ones (fitting error is about 5 mm).
 Also, reduced to much smaller file size by providing parameters fitted to the world coordinates (independent on the camera view).
 * 2020.10.7.
 Fitted MANO parameters are available!
 They are obtained by [NeuralAnnot](https://arxiv.org/abs/2011.11232).